 - Everything is digital and linked – Electronic documents created through the system communicate with all the necessary institutions.
 These documents are digitally signed and verified.

 - 24/7 availability – You can use the application whenever you want.

 - Valid credit or debit card (Visa, MasterCard, or Maestro)

 - An active e-Građani user account for all members of the process

 To get started, open up the START application here.

-Here are user manuals for the system, depending on which type of business you plan to open:
+Depending on which type of business you plan to open, user manuals are available:

-- User manual for launching a j.d.o.o or d.o.o. via START application can be downloaded here.
+- Launching a j.d.o.o or d.o.o. via START application – Download a user manual here

 If you need any help using the application, contact FINA’s customer care.